 Organise the timeline of your project with this straightforward Gantt chart.
 With tasks split into different phases, and a weekly timescale, understanding the overall structure of your complex project—at a glance—is a picnic.

 This spreadsheet offers a fast way of keeping up with which tasks are still open, complete, when they were started, who’s responsible, and how difficult the task is.
 Using this kind of tracking spreadsheet, alongside the project timeline above, offers a pretty comprehensive toolkit for keeping everyone on track.
 To manage your project even more efficiently, consider using Trello (our Trello review) or Slack (our Slack review), as well.
+These free project management templates will also come in handy.

 Get straight into the nitty-gritty of fleshing out your business propositions with this template.
 The major sections are all there, from market analysis to financial projections, along with plenty of export options.
 Any graphs or charts you need to put together (to add more visual substance to the plan) can easily be handled by Google Sheets.